-If you think you have an existing system that may use 2.4 GHz radios for transmission, please contact the Technology Help Desk at 412 624-HELP to determine if such devices will interfere with wireless network service in your area.
+If you think you have an existing system that may use 2.4 GHz radios for transmission, please contact the 24/7 IT Help Desk at 412-624-HELP (4357) to determine if such devices will interfere with wireless network service in your area.

 - Development and maintenance of the wireless standard and wireless guidelines.